 As a reminder, the suit of wands is driven by masculine energy and usually represents willpower, change, and an impulse to create and make something new.
 Scholars and academics have connected the suit of wands to the classical element of fire, and most of the cards from that suit embody the symbolic attributes of this element, one way or another.

-Minor Arcana card: the Eight of Wands
+Upright Eight of Wands

 This is one of the few minor arcana cards without a human character present on the illustration (at least in the Rider Waite Smith tarot deck, though some modern fully illustrated decks have decided to include one).